sebaerre/mooveit-rubychallenge/README.md

 -<flags> Is extra info which gets stored right next to the data.
 Since the official documentation says its 16-bit unsigned int, the server expects to get between 1 and 2 digit integer.
 -<exptime> Is the expiration time of the data expressed in seconds.
 If the server gets a value higher than 30 days in seconds (2592000), it will interpret the time as UNIX time.
+If a value of 0 is used, the data will never expire.
-The server expects to get between 1 and 12 digits for this.
+If a value <0 is used, the data will immediatly expire (will never get stored) The server expects to get between 1 and 12 digits for this.
 -<bytesize> Is the amount of bytes that are going to be stored under that key.
 Since each character is 1 byte, the amount of bytes set here has to be the same number of characters that are gonna be stored.